-How To Comment On Trump's Abortion Gag Rule Before It's Too Late
+How To Speak Out On Trump's Latest Move To Restrict Abortion — Before It's Too Late

 The 60-day window is almost up for Americans to formally voice their opinions about a plan to divert federal money through Title X away from health clinics that offer abortion services.
 The new Health and Human Services (HHS) guidelines would also withhold money from organizations that talk to patients about abortion as an option, a policy commonly referred to as a "domestic gag rule."
 You can still leave a public comment on Trump's abortion gag rule — but only for one more day.

 "The White House has no business deciding what a doctor or nurse can say to their patient about legal medical procedures," Sen. Kamala Harris (D-CA) says in a statement to Bustle.
 "We need everyone speaking up on this."

 With the July 31 deadline for public comments approaching, Harris and Sen. Maggie Hassan (D-NH) sent a letter to HHS Secretary Alex Azar and Office of Information and Regulatory Affairs (OIRA) Administrator Neomi Rao on Friday requesting extra time for the public to weigh in.
 They wrote that they were "troubled by the lack of advance notice of the proposed rule" and argued that more time is needed to evaluate the potential impacts of the proposed rule on public health and the economy, as well as what it would mean for other federal, state, and local policies.